+Module D - Cardiopulmonary and Electrocardiography 40/40/6.0

-Module D - CARDIOPULMONARY AND ELECTROCARDIOGRAPHY 40/30/10/6.0 electrocardiography (ECG or EKG) leads and recording a 12-lead electrocardiogram.
+Module D examines the circulatory and respiratory systems, including the structure and function of the heart and lungs.
+Students learn about the electrical pathways of the heart muscle in preparation for applying electrocardiography (ECG or EKG) leads and recording a 12-lead electrocardiogram.
 A cardiopulmonary resuscitation (CPR) course also teaches students how to respond to cardiac emergencies.
 Students check vital signs and differentiate between normal values for pediatric and adult patients.
 They obtain blood samples, and prepare syringes and medications for administration.
 Students study essential medical terminology, build upon their computer keyboarding and word processing skills, and become familiar with the self-directed job search process.